kenhkan/ng-musical-brunch/README.md

 Remember to edit `etc/404.tpl.html` to set the `ng-app` and top-level `ng-controller` for your app!

-### Layout

-Harp provides a powerful layout mechanism with `_layout`.
-However, do *not* use Harp's layout mechanism as `_layout` is automatically generated with the correct references to your scripts and styles.

 ### App file structure

 There is no convention here.
-Scripts and styles recognized by Harp are compiled and automatically included when `grunt watch` is run.
-Anything else (including markups) is treated as assets and are transferred as-is for your deployment.
+Scripts, styles, and markups recognized by Harp are compiled and automatically included when `grunt watch` is running.
+Anything else is treated as assets and are transferred as-is for your deployment.

 The file `_main.ejs` is automatically managed to include references to compiled scripts and styles.
 Do *not* save a user markup file to that filename.